akshitagupta04/fpga-rtl-projects/README.md

 In October 2025, I transitioned fully into RTL design, FPGA design, and hardware design.
 Hands-on experience in VHDL, Verilog testbench, Verilog RTL design-to-bitstream flow, timing analysis, power analysis, and implementation on Cmod Artix-7 35T (xc7a35tcpg236-1) FPGA board using Xilinx Vivado 2024.1.
 Currently, designing an FSM-based synthesizable UART controller in Verilog from scratch and implementing on Cmod A7-35T FPGA board using Xilinx Vivado 2024.1 and Teraterm.
 </p>

-In this repository, each directory is divided into two sub-directories — VHDL Projects and Verilog Projects.
+In this repository, Learning Lab directory is divided into two sub-directories — VHDL Projects and Verilog Projects.
+Skill Development directory contains Verilog Projects sub-directory.
 It is organized as follows:

 - **Learning Lab:** Designed foundational syntax tests and basic projects with a few FPGA implementations from training, but programmed from scratch.
 - **Skill Development:** Designing intermediate or advance level projects with FPGA implementations from scratch, tutorial, or training.